henry11y/Assignment_2/README.md

 C. How do you use the program?

-Run the program, enter the filename when prompted, and view results printed on the cosole.n
+Run the program, enter the filename when prompted, and view results printed on the console